 Udayagiri is a perfect example of architectural masterpiece in India.
-In fact one can correctly define it as ‘a unique blend of natural bliss and human architecture’.
+In fact, one can correctly define it as a unique blend of natural bliss and human architecture.
 The place is of huge architectural and historical importance owing to the Buddhist monasteries, stupas and ruins of Jain architecture that have been excavated here.

-Udayagiri, commonly known as ‘Sunrise Hills’ is located 85 km from Bhubaneswar and attracts a large number of tourists to witness the extensive sculpture and inscriptions, that are carved out inside the 18 caves present in the site.
-Several inscriptions found here reveal that these caves were made by cutting rocks of the hills for residential purposes of the Jain monks during the reign of Kharavela.
+Udayagiri, commonly known as Sunrise Hills, is located 85 km from Bhubaneswar and attracts a large number of tourists to witness the extensive sculpture and inscriptions, that are carved out inside the 18 caves present in the site.
+Several inscriptions found here reveal that these caves were made by cutting rocks of the hills for residential purposes for the Jain monks during the reign of Kharavela.

-Tourist Places In and Around Udayagiri
+Tourist Places In And Around Udayagiri

 Udayagiri consists of 18 caves in total, known as Udayagiri caves.
 Adjacent to Udayagiri, another hill called Khandagiri has 15 caves.
 Both Udayagiri and Khandagiri ascertain a prominent pedestal of pride for the Udayagiri tourism.
 Along with these two hills, the Langudi Hill, Lalitgiri and Ratnagiri are also famous for their Buddhist sites.
 Among these, Lalitgiri consists of relics of Gautama Buddha.
 These places of attraction add value for money for the Udayagiri tourism.